Catrobat/Awesome-Demogame/README.md

 * Describing all the modifications made in the description
 * Upload the .*catrobat file
 * Upload all the new sprites and songs if exist

-# Gamepedia #

-All the information abouth the game is available on our [wiki](https://github.com/Catrobat/Awesome-Demogame)